 How do you deal with those differences?

-Mostly through much arguing and frustration until we finally come to realize that our communication gap is the problem, and that we are both intending
+By making a constant effort to understand and learn each other.
+Sometimes we'll go through much arguing and frustration until we finally come to realize that our communication gap is the problem, and that we are both intending

 for the same ultimate purpose.